zebangeth/DirPrint/README.md

 # DirDive

-**Simplify Your Code Sharing with LLMs by Exporting Directory Structure and File Contents**
+**Simplify Your Code Sharing with LLMs by Exporting Directory Structure and Within File Contents**

 DirDive is a command-line tool that simplifies the process of sharing of your project's directory structure and file contents, making it ideal for collaboration with LLMs (like ChatGPT, Claude, etc.).
-By allowing you to effortlessly share your codebase with LLMs, DirDive enhances their ability to assist you in debugging and building your projects by providing a comprehensive context.
+By allowing you to effortlessly share your codebase with LLMs, DirDive enhances their ability to assist you in debugging and building your projects by providing them with comprehensive context.

 ## Features